elvis-epx/sdr/LoRaMaDoR/README.md

 The implementation is a work in progress, and more documentation will be added as time permits.

+# Terminal (CLI) usage

+Set the speed to 115200bps, connect to Arduino's serial port using the terminal software of your choice (screen, minicom, etc.), and start chatting!

-Users can use the protocol almost directly, with a "hands on" sensation, the implementation fills in some information to compose a valid packet.
+Users can use the protocol almost directly, with a "hands on" sensation, the implementation fills in the red tape to generate a valid packet.
 For example, a user types:

 ```